 We’re partnering with businesses and training providers to co-design innovative projects to drive apprenticeships.

 Time has flown by for Nick, who recently celebrated 12 months working at Camera House.
-HelensvalenCamera House Manager, Robert, has nothing but praise for the young man.
+Helensvale Camera House Manager, Robert, has nothing but praise for the young man.

 Lachlan may only be in Year 11, but he’s already making steps to kick-start his future career.
 Lachlan connected with us and started his Certificate II in Retail Services traineeship in March this year.

 Christopher Croker has been an employee at McDonald’s Wadalba since February 2016.
 Over the past 3 years, Chris has made himself an invaluable asset to the team, most recently being nominated in the 2019 NSW Business Chamber Business Awards as Outstanding Young Employee of the Year.
 Read Christopher’s story

 Banjo’s Bakery Café have locations all across Australia – but one store in Tasmania is taking great steps when it comes to disability employment.
 Tom Brown has worked at Banjo’s in Claremont, Tasmania for three months, after being linked with the café through Interact, a Disability Employment Services (DES) provider.
 Tom has an intellectual disability.